go-arrower/arrower.org/docs/basics/04-repeating-tasks/index.md

 The image installs the extension into the default database `postges` and makes it available to your database, as if it was installed there.

-The image is regenerated every week, so that you might have the latest version of postgres and it's base image available to you.
+The image is regenerated every week, so that you might have the latest version of postgres and its base image available to you.

 :::note
 Link ADL on why this is.
 Testing and limitations of pg_cron
 :::

-If you want to use the cron from a different user or database you might have to fine tune your setup:
+If you want to use the cron from a different user or database, you might have to fine-tune your setup:
 1. Ensure your user can access the cron schema:
 ```sql
 -- Inside the database where pg_cron is installed: